Integral Teaching Fellowship

 The ITF is led by SUS faculty members Alec MacLeod and Sara Salazar.
 Alec is a core faculty member and was the founding director of the undergraduate program at CIIS.
 He has close to thirty years of experience working in the classroom with traditionally underserved populations and has published in the field of multicultural education.
 Sara, a graduate of CIIS and full-time faculty member in the BAC, is an educator and community activist who has extensive experience working with students of all ages.

-Application packet is linked below.
+The application packet is linked below.
 Applicants are strongly encouraged to learn more about the Bachelor's Degree Completion Program before applying.
-Applications are due on Monday October 10, 2017.
+Applications are due on September 24, 2018.